Aaron Judge Player Props: Yankees vs. Angels

 Aaron Judge At The Plate

-- Judge is hitting .271 with two doubles, five home runs and 10 walks.
+- Judge leads New York in total hits (17) this season while batting .274 with eight extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 75th, his on-base percentage ranks 73rd, and he is 22nd in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 66th, his on-base percentage ranks 37th, and he is 13th in the league in slugging.

-- Judge has reached base via a hit in 10 games this year (of 17 played), and had multiple hits in four of those games.
+- In 44.4% of his games this year, Judge has had at least one RBI.
+He's picked up more than one in 16.7%.

-- In seven games this year (41.2%), Judge has picked up an RBI, including two games with multiple runs batted in.
+- In 12 of 18 games this season, he has scored, including multiple runs once.

-- He has scored at least once 11 times this year (64.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.